Thrakbad/KotlinMultiFlavorError/README.md

 # KotlinMultiFlavorError
-Sample project for a Kotlin build error when using flavors and instrumentation tests
+Sample project for a Kotlin build error when using flavors and instrumentation tests.
+See [KT-7065](https://youtrack.jetbrains.com/issue/KT-7065 "KT-7065").

 ## Reproduction Scenario